sveld03/cs35l_project/README.md

 ## Project Structure

-	•	Frontend: A React-based user interface that displays the app and user data.
+	•	Frontend (HOTH-client): A React-based user interface that displays the app and user data.
-	•	Backend: A Node.js/Express server for handling authentication, user data, and app logic.
+	•	Backend (HOTH-server): A Node.js/Express server for handling authentication, user data, and app logic.
 	•	APIs: Go APIs for live gym activity and dining hall information.

 Enjoy staying Healthy on the Hill! 🌟